Next I headed to Bristol.

 Day eighteen: 15-11-22

-After an English breakfast in Bristol, we hit the road, heading for a nice little bay I had spotted on Google map.
-2 hours later we arrived in a breathtaking bay.
+After an English breakfast in Bristol, I hit the road, heading for a nice little bay I had spotted on Google map.
+2 hours later I arrived in a breathtaking bay.
 Beautiful rocks, glassy water.

 There was 1m50 in the bay, but in the distance, a pointbreack that was chucking up wild waves, 3m at least.